Auto Configure WebHook Settings

 - Persist hookId: Partners should persist the

-will be required for future updates to avoid creating a new WebHook each time an update is made. - GUID/UUID for hookId: The
+hookIdthey receive or generate.
+ThishookIdwill be required for future updates to avoid creating a new WebHook each time an update is made. - GUID/UUID for hookId: The

-endpoint to generate one. - Updating JWT Tokens: If the JWT token used for authentication has a short expiration period, partners can regularly update the WebHook configuration by posting an updated schema to the API.
+hookIdmust be unique and should not be an empty GUID.
+Partners can generate their ownhookIdor call the/newendpoint to generate one. - Updating JWT Tokens: If the JWT token used for authentication has a short expiration period, partners can regularly update the WebHook configuration by posting an updated schema to the API.

 - Resilient Delivery (Optional): If the

-, the system will persist the payload in a local database and continuously attempt to deliver the payload if the upstream service is offline.
-It will retry once per second until a200 OK
+resilientflag is set totrue, the system will persist the payload in a local database and continuously attempt to deliver the payload if the upstream service is offline.
+It will retry once per second until a200 OKresponse is received from the server.

 API Overview